PpProf. Peptide

 CreatineBeta-Alanine

-Primary MechanismReplenishes phosphocreatine stores → faster ATP regeneration for explosive effortsIncreases muscle carnosine → buffers lactic acid buildup → delays fatigue
+Primary MechanismReplenishes phosphocreatine (the high-energy molecule that quickly regenerates ATP for short bursts) stores → faster ATP (adenosine triphosphate — the basic energy currency cells use for muscle contraction) regeneration for explosive effortsIncreases muscle carnosine (the muscle compound that buffers acidic byproducts during intense exercise) → buffers lactic acid buildup → delays fatigue

 Best ForExplosive power, strength, short sprints (<10 seconds), muscle massHigh-intensity efforts lasting 1–4 minutes, repeated sprint performance